MeloMellow/folder-sprite/readme.md

     show clara sad # displaying clara with sad face "Clara does not like this dress"

-    $ fsc("clara").dress = "school" # defining dress as school using python
+    $ fsc("clara").dress = "school" # defining dress as school again using python

-    show clara -sad # displaying clara with happy face again "Clara does not like this dress"
+    show clara -sad # displaying clara with happy face again "Clara likes this dress"
 ```

 Note that we only use fschange/fsc to change the behavior of a image group that is not an attribute group. using fschange/fsc to change the behavior of an attribute group will not work.